 (3) [A description of any policy provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefits described in Paragraph (1) above.]

-(4) [A descripton of policy provisions respecting renewability or continuation of coverage, including age restrictions or any reservations of right to change premiums.]
+(4) [A description of policy provisions respecting renewability or continuation of coverage, including age restrictions or any reservations of right to change premiums.]

-N. Vision Plans (Outline of Coverage)
+I. Limited Scope Vision Coverage (Outline of Coverage)

 An outline of coverage in the form prescribed below shall be issued in connection with vision plan policies and certificates.
 The items included in the outline of coverage must appear in the sequence prescribed: